 Opening Hours: Tuesday to Sunday, 8:30 AM to 6:00 PM (closed on Monday)

 Hameed 'Pata' Special Mee

-My husband thinks that this stall deserves to be in the list.
+My husband thinks that this stall deserves to be on the list.
 I myself didn't remember eating the foods here, but this place is famous for its mee sotong, either fried ones or the soupy ones.
-I think a better review about this can be see in this blog.
+I think a better review about this can be seen in this blog.

 Location: 6, Kota Selera Padang Kota Lama (Fort Cornwallis Food Court), Jalan Tun Syed Sheh Barakbah, George Town (Google Maps)

 Opening Hours: Monday to Saturday, 11:30 AM to 8:00 PM

 After trying to eat here twice (and it was closed at both times), we managed to go here and order some foods.
 Both my husband and I loved the Chinese-style char kuey teow!
 The noodles are soft and tender and the flavour has that unique "burned" taste that we all crave whenever we eat char kuey teow.
 It is not bad at all and since this is the only place in Penang (so far) that served the halal Chinese version of char kuey teow, I can't complain!
 Most other stalls sell Malay-style char kuey teow, which is quite soupy -- we are not a fan of those, unfortunately!